MatchPoints 2026: Parallel Sessions

 Christian Morberg Wejse, Professor, Department of Clinical Medicine, Aarhus University:

-How do we ensure resilient (G)local health care systems - preparing for the next pandemic
+How do we ensure resilient (g)local health care systems - preparing for the next pandemic

 Per Kallestrup, Professor, Department of Public Health, Aarhus University and Director, Research Unit for General Practice, Aarhus: